 Drive rolls and liners will pick up contamination from other wires and metal dust in the air, which transfer it to the stainless wire and into the weld metal.

-You must blow out the wire feed assembly with compressed air while changing the drive rolls.
-You must clean all the assembly’s metal dust before re-installing the drive rolls.
+You must blow out the wire feed assembly and liner with compressed air while changing the drive rolls.
+You must clean all the assembly’s metal dust before re-installing the drive rolls, contact tip and nozzle.

 If you don’t have a separate set of drive rolls, you can clean them with acetone, alcohol or any other solvent that won’t leave any residue.